-Maligreen is a gold exploration project situated on the Nkayi-Silobela Greenstone Belt that has historically been exploited via open pit mining.
+Maligreen is a gold exploration project situated on the Nkayi-Silobela Greenstone Belt (or NSGB) that has historically been exploited via open pit mining.
+The Mineral Resource occurs within a claims area covering a total of 550 ha.
 The Project is located in central Zimbabwe, approximately 73 km due west-southwest of Kwekwe, Midlands Province.
 Zimbabwe's capital city, Harare, lies 235 km northeast of Maligreen.
-The town of Nkayi lies 25 km west of the Project along the Kwekwe-Lupane Highway.
+The town of Nkayi lies 25 west of the Project along the Kwekwe-Lupane Highway.